E3SM-Project/Omega/components/omega/doc/design/Logging.md

 5. LOG\_DEBUG: Used to provide detailed debugging information for developers to track down issues or analyze behavior.
 6. LOG\_TRACE: Used to provide the most detailed level of information, including function calls and variable values, and is typically used for deep analysis and debugging.

-Each macro can accept an optional argument of an Omega data type, which will be formatted automatically by the OMEGA logging system if the data type is recognized.
+In order to enhance the logging capabilities, OMEGA logging system provides each macro with an optional argument of an Omega data type.
+If the data type is recognized, it will be formatted automatically by the system and appended in the appropriate format to the log message.
+As an example, the following macro demonstrates how an argument of type Array1DR8 can be appended to a log message:

+    Array1DR8 var;
+    LOG_INFO("log message", var);

 ## 5 Verification and Testing